 - Public libraries will remain a symbol of democracy providing a strategic opportunity for growth and financial support.

-- Libraries will continue to focus on having a seat at the decision-making table.
+- Libraries will continue to focus on not only having a seat at the decision-making table but setting the table.

 - The library as a place for the community to congregate will continue to grow.

 - The library as a place for content creation will continue to grow.

 - Definitions of family will continue to change.